salahghalyon/RAT_tool/README.txt

 Bassam J. Mohd as a companion to their paper:
 Analyzing Cyber-physical Threats on Robotic Platforms, which is currently under review.

-This work has been done at the computer engineering departmnet at the Hashemite University, Zarqa, jordan.
+This work has been done at the computer engineering departmnet at the Hashemite University, Zarqa, Jordan.

 If you use this code in project that results in a publication, please cite the paper above.